NayuTW/Nayu_AI/docs/FIX_DUPLICATE_TOOL_CALLS.md

 - ✓ DiscordSmolTool is a proper Tool subclass
 - ✓ Tool can be instantiated without nested agents
 - ✓ forward() method works correctly
-- ✓ MainAgentSmol uses direct tool (not nested agent)
+- ✓ MainAgent uses direct tool (not nested agent)
 - ✓ Tool description is clear and complete

 ## Best Practices for Future Tools